 the 5.8GHz (4250) product, RF pollution must be considered.

-Wi-Fi 802.11b/g clients are 2.4GHz and will interfere with a 2.4GHz node-to-node
+Wi-Fi 802.11b/g clients are 2.4GHz and will interfere with a

-(backhaul) link.
-In addition, 802.11b clients - if attached
+In addition, 802.11b clients - if attached to the 2.4GHz

-of the node-to-node link.
+node-to-node link.

-4220 mesh nodes thus should be limited in servicing few child nodes.
-On the positive side, 2.4 GHZ has about twice the range at 5GHz, so
+child nodes.
+On the positive side, 2.4 GHZ has about twice

-4220 are preferable where range supersedes backhaul capacity.
+supersedes backhaul capacity.
 4220 are also

 used when the nodes are edge based - that is no child nodes connected to